-But, I learned a new respect for this birdy little seed in the course of creating this recipe.
+While millet is often overlooked in favor or more popular quinoa, I learned a new respect for this little seed in the course of creating this recipe.
 Leftover millet is cooked up with lots of veggies and super flavorful sauce for a light but filling fried ‘rice.’
-Like many of my recipes, Heid’s recipe was the initial inspiration, which I thought about while drafting the recipe but didn’t actually reference; I was equally inspired by my coworker’s penchant for mirin, which is a great condiment that I am trying to use more in my Asian-inspired cooking for that certain somethin-somethin!
+I was originally inspired by one of Heidi Swanson’s recipes, in combination with my coworker’s penchant for mirin, which is a great condiment that I am trying to use more in my Asian-inspired cooking for that certain somethin-somethin!

 Millet Fried ‘Rice’